wrightmat/dnd-eberron/docs/other/Church of the Silver Flame.md

 ### The Keeper of the Flame

 The Keeper of the Flame is directly chosen by Tira Miron, the Voice of the Flame.
 The Keeper ultimately leads the Church, but delegates most authority to the Cardinals.
 The current keeper is Jaela Daran.

+> The spiritual leader of the Church of the Silver Flame has always been a person — usually a human — gifted with visions.
+The Council of Cardinals receives reports of visionaries throughout the land, choosing one to act as the intermediary between the Voice of the Silver Flame and the people of Thrane.
+A committee sifts through the charlatans and false seers to find the “chosen one,” although more often than not, fate finds a way for this spiritual leader to reveal himself or herself to Flamekeep’s ruling body. (_Five Nations_, p.
+137-138)

 ### Miron’s Tears